empeje/core-eng/sbtc-planning/commit-reveal-ops.md

 # P-02 Commit reveal peg operations

 ## Open questions (WIP)

-Do we need Taproot to encode this?
+### Do we need Taproot to encode this?
 In the original proposal, the format is just using P2SH.

 Interpreted answer: We need a taproot output because we send the funds to the stackers.
 (I.e. they need to use FROST).

-What prevents the stackers from just claiming the funds for themselves?
+### What prevents the stackers from just claiming the funds for themselves?

 Possible solutions:
 - Stacks nodes monitor these payloads, and enforce recovery mode in these situations.

+- Reporting mechanism.
+Is it easy to prove misconduct by signers?

+### How is the transaction data/payload picked up by stacks nodes?

+Option 1: The signers spend the OP_DROP input by creating an OP_RETURN output with the same data.
+Problem: This results in wasted bytes on bitcoin.

+Option 2: Stacks-node is modified to support reading data from P2TR redeem scripts beyond just OP_RETURNs.

+Option 3: Allow optional reading of P2TR scripts.
+There must be an OP_RETURN signaling the opcode.
+I.e. for peg-in read the OP_RETURN to parse the opcode and magic bytes.
+If the data field is empty, go through the inputs in order to find a P2TR redeem script with the data.

 ## Background